openvinotoolkit/training_extensions/pytorch_toolkit/image_classification/model_templates/custom-classification/README.md

 export VAL_DATA_ROOT=${DATA_DIR}
 export TEST_ANN_FILE=''
 export TEST_DATA_ROOT=${DATA_DIR}
+export NUM_CLASSES=N
 ```
+where `N` is the number of classes in the training dataset.

 ### 3. Change current directory to directory where the model template has been instantiated.